LMS-Community/lms-community.github.io/docs/players-and-controllers/squeezebox-radio.md

 The Radio has a two-way, bi-amplified mono speaker (as opposed to a stereo speaker) -- this provides the best sound quality of any device it's size.
 Much of the acoustical treatment is the same as on the Squeezebox Boom, details of which can be in [this white paper](assets/Logitech_Squeezebox_Boom_Audio_Design.pdf).
 Using Logitech Media Server, two Squeezebox Radios can be synchronized to act as one stereo player.

 An accessory pack consisting of a battery and an infrared remote control is optional.

+## UE Smart Radio

+Some SB Radios have been "upgraded" to UE Smart Radio.
+Follow [this guide](migrate-from-uesr.md) if you want to revert to Squeezebox.